jonnor/finito/README.md

 ## Status
 *Experimental*

+* Initial API, JSON format and .fsm DSL exists
 * Can execute some very simple machines in browser and microcontroller
-* Initial API exists
-* Initial DSL defined
+* `finito dot definition.fsm/json` can generate Graphviz for visualization
+* Not used in a application yet

 ## Installing